xxxnpno/HypixelQol/README.md

 ## ⚠️ Warning

 This DLL is **not intended to be a cheat**.
-Apart from the pregame stats in duels, all features are focused on improving quality of life and providing useful information without giving an unfair advantage in gameplay.
+All features are focused on improving quality of life and providing useful information without giving an unfair advantage in gameplay.

 ## Contributing